Thursday, September 20, 2012

 Turns out, the answer is no.

 Not because it’s the wrong time of year.
 Not because the boar isn’t trying.
 No, no. He’s definitely trying.
 The poor guy is all in.
-Every time we look out in the pasture, it looks like the opening act of a barnyard soap opera.
+Every time we look out into the pasture, it looks like the opening act of a barnyard soap opera.

 But here’s the kicker (or the lack of it): they can’t do the deed.

 He tried mounting one of the sows, only to find that his stomach hit the runway long before his landing gear could deploy.
-The boar, like the sows, is carrying a few too many… well, everything.
+The boar, like the sows, is carrying a few too many. . . well, everything.
 His belly hangs so low it sways like a hammock strung between two short trees.
 When he tries to mount, his stomach makes first contact—and also last.
 The required parts never even get close to the action.

 And even if he was able to get his male parts anywhere near her female parts, her rump is so ample he still couldn’t get close enough to seal the deal.
 The man is out there playing Twister with no hope of winning.

-We witnessed one attempt that involved grunting, balancing, some half-hearted repositioning, and finally him just standing there, frozen, like he was trying to remember what step two was supposed to be.
-If I had a soundtrack, it would’ve been a slow, tragic harmonica solo.
+We witnessed one attempt that involved grunting, balancing, some half-hearted repositioning, and finally him just standing there, frozen, like he was t

+It wasn’t for lack of trying.
+It was simply a failure of geometry.
 So, no piglets.
 Just three extremely well-fed pigs living their best roly-poly lives.

 We have officially reached the point where our pigs are too chunky for funky.